 The NEOs, along with certain other executives, are provided with a limited number of perquisites and additional benefits that are part of our broad-based total compensation program.
 An item is not a perquisite if it is integrally and directly related to the performance of the executive's duties.
 An item is a perquisite if it confers a direct or indirect benefit that has a personal aspect, without regard to whether it may be provided for some business reason or for the convenience of the Company, unless it is generally available on a non-discriminatory basis to all employees.

-During 2008, the Company provided the following perquisites to Named Executive Officers, all of which are quantified in the "Summary Compensation Table" and "All Other Compensation" Table on pages 24 and 25 respectively.
+During fiscal year 2009, the Company provided the following perquisites to the NEOs, all of which are quantified in the "Summary Compensation Table" and "All Other Compensation" table on pages 26 and 27 respectively.